metanivek/taz/README.md

 Current areas of known limitation:

 1. DeFi.
-Taz most likely does not properly classify/analyze these types of transactions.
-This is my highest priority area to improve.
+Outsize of simple XTZ-token swaps, Taz most likely does not properly classify/analyze DeFi transactions like liquidity, staking, etc. This is my highest priority area to improve.
 1. NFT platforms I haven't used.
 Some _should_ work but I haven't directly tested all.
 1. Custom constracts.
-I have some ideas for a plugin architecture to support these, but as of now, it is all just vague hand waving motions in my mind.
+Taz has a rudimentary plugin system for special case handling of contracts, but with almost 100k contracts on Tezos, there is lots of room for improvement.
 1. Unknown unknowns. :alien:

 ---